brkc/quickarch/README.md

 quickarch
 =================

-This script is mainly to prompt me for the arguably mandatory settings that I always forget to set when installing.
+This script automates the tedium that comes after chrooting your
+Arch Linux installation.
+This includes
+* adding users
+* enabling sudo
+* installing a bootloader
+* setting your
+  - locale-specific information
+  - hostname
+  - passwords
+* and anything else you might forget to do before your mass package install!

-It does **not** guide you through partitioning, pacstrap, or anything else you might want to do before chrooting.
+It does *not* guide you
+through partitioning, pacstrap,
+or anything else you might want to do before chrooting.

 When and how to run it:
 ```